asmaier/mostly-harmless/mostly-harmless.md

 |a|^2|b|^2 = |a\times b|^2 + |a\cdot b|^2
 \label{eq:lagrident}\end{aligned}$$

-This is called [Lagrange's identity](https://en.wikipedia.org/wiki/Lagrange%27s_identity).
+This is called [Lagrange’s identity](https://en.wikipedia.org/wiki/Lagrange%27s_identity).
 Since all terms are squared and therefor positive we immediatelly can derive the inequalities

 $$\begin{aligned}